 Dr. Broeska is also the only Canadian member of the International Cellular Medicine Society (ICMS), the World Medical Association sanctioned governance organization for therapeutic stem cell research.
 He is currently developing the clinical trial protocol for clinics around the world to be able to follow up with patients who have had regenerative therapeutic procedures. ” Ethics, and achieving high standards of good clinical practices are my main concern in developing protocols for how ICMS accredits clinics that conduct therapeutic investigations.
 If any of the medical clinics we audit observed the willfully deceptive ethical standards practiced by Ms. Martin and the Winnipeg Free Press, they would be blacklisted by the medical community.”

 Attempts to blog supporting comments under the article online have not been successful for everyone who’s tried.
-Lisa Chapil, the Nurse Administrator for CCSVI Clinic had her comment severely censored to the point it totally lost its message.
+A member at CCSVI Clinic had their comment severely censored to the point it totally lost its message.
 In the new age of ‘managed’ news stories, it seems that the only freedom of speech that The Winnipeg Free Press supports is its own.
-Because you cannot read her comments anywhere else, Ms Chapil’s comments about the Free Press article are as follows:
+Because you cannot read her comments anywhere else, the comments about the Free Press article are as follows:

 “There is a difference between responsible reporting and what Melissa Martin chose to write about the CCSVI Clinic in this article.
 She was in possession of factual information and documents that put the CCSVI Clinic in a favorable light but chose to withhold the information she received from interviews with people knowledgeable about CCSVI Clinic that would have conflicted with her agenda to smear our reputation in order to sensationalize her story and grab a headline.
 At no time did anyone from the CCSVI Clinic pressure patients into going to India for the Liberation Procedure.
 She should have considered that the one single person who made that claim clearly had her own agenda because she was disheartened by the ‘borderline’ results of her Doppler ultrasound.
 We simply provide information to people about our lengthened hospital stay and enhanced aftercare program should a patient decide to have the procedure.
 You can’t pressure someone to make an important decision about their health and all of our literature clearly states that.
 These MS patients are more knowledgeable about the CCSVI condition and about the options for treatment than most physicians are.
 To suggest that they can be pressured into a decision to have the procedure done in India is ludicrous.
 Patients who have signed up to be part of our open-ended study on the safety and efficacy of an enhanced aftercare protocol to reduce the rate of re-stenosis versus having the procedure on an outpatient basis (which may be contributing to long term failure of the procedure) have done so to ensure that they are getting the best care possible and because they want to be part of the important work we are doing on behalf of MS patients.”